-The Trauma, The Body and the Massage Therapy - Practice and Education, in times of Pandemic and evolving Social Change
+The Trauma, The Body and the Manual Therapy - Practice and Education, in times of Pandemic and evolving Social Change

 We live in Bodies that feel increasingly unsafe.